Articles

 Promoting your baby's development

 - Talk to your baby.
-Ask questions and respond to your baby's coos and gurgles.
+Ask questions and react to your baby's coos and gurgles.
 Describe what you see, hear and smell around the house, outdoors, and when you're out and about.
 Use simple words such as "baby," "cat," "go," "walk," "hot" and "cold."
 Remember that your tone of voice and facial expression can communicate ideas and emotions.

 - Turn on the tunes.
 Music can help calm, entertain and teach your baby.
 Sing or play lullabies, upbeat children's songs or your own favorites.